davecthomas/llm_local_context/README.md

 Are you packaging up your project code as zip files and uploading to your LLM?
 Eew!
 Tired of waiting for GitHub Copilot to have true project-wide context?
 Look no more!!

-This script extracts the contents of all text-based files in a given directory and consolidates them into a single file (`<directory>_all_text_files.txt`) and your local clipboard.
+This script recursively scans and extracts the contents of all text-based files in a given directory tree and consolidates them into a single file (`<directory>_all_text_files.txt`) and your local clipboard.
 This is particularly useful when working with large projects and you want to provide project context to a Language Learning Model (LLM) without needing to upload an entire ZIP archive of the project files.

 ## Typical Scenario